Achille-Antoine Hermitte: Life

 Hermitte seems to have been based in Hong Kong while he did work for the bishop and others.

 This included a chapel to mark the place where Saint Francis Xavier had died on Shangchuan Island, southwest of Canton.

 It replaced a ruined memorial to the saint.

 In 1865 Hermitte entered the competition for the design of the Hong Kong City Hall.

 Around the end of 1865 Hermitte won the competition, in which the selection process was far from transparent.

-The City Hall and Hermitte's other buildings were erected by skilled Hakka stonemasons from Wuhua in eastern Guangdong.
+The City Hall and Hermitte's other buildings were erected by skilled Hakka stonemasons from Ngwa (Wuhua) in eastern Kwangtung (Guangdong).

 They were probably chosen in part because they were more friendly to foreigners and tolerant of Christianity then other local people.

 By October 1868 the Hong Kong City Hall was almost finished, although work still continued into the spring of 1869.

 Prince Alfred, Duke of Edinburgh, opened the building in a ceremony on 2 November 1869.

 In 1865 a competition for a new gubernatorial palace in Saigon was announced.

 There were two entries, one of which may perhaps have been Hermitte's.

 The Governor of Cochinchina, Admiral Pierre-Paul de La Grandière, later made Hermitte head of his architectural department, as recommended by admirals Pierre-Gustave Roze and Gustave Ohier, who had met him in Hong Kong.

 Hermitte's priority was to design a new Governor's Mansion since the existing wooden building was in disrepair.